ClarytyLLC/docs/src/docs/tutorials/pages/build-engine-using-developer-app/README.md

 ## Creating an Engine: Overview <!-- {docsify-ignore} -->

 All Engines in aiWARE are packaged as executable [Docker](https://www.docker.com/) containers, which are exposed via webhook through a Veritone's Engine Developer Toolkit.
-An engine webhook can pass data as a JSON object, which makes them widely compatible with all the programming languages.
+An engine webhook can pass data as a JSON object, which makes engines widely compatible with all the programming languages.
 The most common languages used for implementing engines are Go, Node.js, and Python.

 For building a cognitive engine, you will need to choose what type of extraction capabilities you want to derive insights.
 For the sake of the demonstration, we are choosing a simple text-processing engine that extracts words from a file.